GBSA/date-math/README.md

-scalafin-datemath
+date-math
 ========

-A library for date calculations in financial software, written Scala, originally based on [jFin](http://jfin.org/wp/).
+A library for date calculations for fixed income securities, written Scala, originally based on [jFin](http://jfin.org/wp/).

-Why scalafin-datemath
+Why date-math
 -------
 *jFin* obtained a certain popularity in the financial software environment, as it provided ready-to-use implementations for day count convention, payment date scheduling and so on.
 We have been using jFin for quite a long time, and it t simply did what we wanted: compute the dates correctly.
 However, it suffered from major drawbacks: